Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 As you read before Touchpoints are the more granular entities of the PathPoint model.
 TouchPoints do behave more like a specific browser application or APM (Application Monitor).
 And every Step of a Pathpoint is connected to one or more Touchpoints and Every Stage Status is based on the culmination of its respective Touchpoints.

-And every since a Touchpoint is the pulse of each Pathpoint, your ability to test, tune, and work with the Touchpoint Queries are very important to getting the right data you seek.
+And ever since a Touchpoint is the pulse of each Pathpoint, your ability to test, tune, and work with the Touchpoint Queries are very important to getting the right data you seek.

 Return to top of [Index](#Index)
 ## <a id="Test_a_Touchpoint"></a>How to test a Touchpoint ###